 Shopping in the Park

-You will surely be tempted on several occasions by shopping … better to leave it for the evening, once the attractions close, to save time and above all not to be weighed down by bags or fragile parcels.
+You will surely be tempted on several occasions by shopping … better to leave it for the evening, once the attractions close, to save time and, above all, not be weighed down by bags or fragile parcels.

-If you are staying in one of the Disney hotels, you can get the direct delivery to your room and then buying souvenirs and gifts during the day will be much easier.
+If you are staying in one of the Disney hotels, you can get direct delivery to your room, and then buying souvenirs and gifts during the day will be much easier.

-I have repeatedly mentioned the fastpass, but to summarize: it is a democratic and very useful pass allowing to gain time during the day.
+I have repeatedly mentioned the Fastpass, but to summarize: it is a democratic and beneficial pass allowing to gain time during the day.

-The number of day passes is limited based on the number of visitors and in the overcrowded days they can run out already at lunch time …
+The number of day passes is limited based on the number of visitors, and on the overcrowded days, they can run out already at lunchtime…

 Shows and parades

-Shows and parades take place throughout the day in the Disney Village and continue even after the closure of the two parks.
+Shows and parades occur throughout the day in the Disney Village and continue even after the closure of the two parks.

-Many of these also deserve from the artistic point of view and offer an extra chance to smile watching ecstatic faces while children watch their idols …
+Many of these also deserve from the artistic perspective and offer an extra chance to smile watching ecstatic faces while children watch their idols …

-Timetables and detailed programs are enclosed to the brochure distributed at the entrance, but to better organize your day, I suggest you visit the official website of the Park a few days earlier and select the shows that inspire you.
+Timetables and detailed programs are enclosed in the brochure distributed at the entrance.
+Still, to better organize your day, I suggest you visit the official website of the Park a few days earlier and select the shows that inspire you.

 Noteworthy is the Buffalo Bill’s Wild West Show, which is staged twice a night and includes dinner, although poor … but the show is beautiful and very charming, perfect if you love cowboys and Indians’ stories.

-To fully enjoy Disneyland Paris, book a package of 2 nights and 3 days in one of the Disney hotels, this will allow you to enjoy yourself without being stressed by queues lines.
+To fully enjoy Disneyland Paris, book a 2 nights and 3 days package in one of the Disney hotels; this will allow you to enjoy yourself without being stressed by queues lines.
 So you can spend a day in each park, without haste and with the opportunity to attend performances and parades, leaving the last day to repeat the attractions that you preferred, go shopping and maybe even take a dip in one of the beautiful hotel pools.

-Those staying in these hotels are also entitled to a very useful extra “magic hour” in the morning before the official opening of the park, check-in and check-out service with luggage storage in both cases and special meetings with Disney characters.
+Those staying in these hotels are also entitled to a handy extra “magic hour” in the morning before the park’s official opening, check-in and check-out service with luggage storage in both cases, and special meetings with Disney characters.